 How it all started

-You have most likely heard dozens of stories about LinkedIn restricting or banning user accounts due to the use of browser extensions such as email finders.
-We have been asked many times how Nymeria is different and why using Nymeria will not result in your LinkedIn account being restricted or banned.
-This post will hopefully answer that question for everyone!
+You have most likely heard dozens of stories about LinkedIn restricting or banning user accounts due to the use of browser extensions such as email finders or data miners.
+It's not an understatement to say people are terrified about using extensions on LinkedIn, and for good reason.

 How does LinkedIn detect browser extensions?